52 Ways to Increase Testosterone Levels Naturally – 14,000 Word Guide

 Forskolin is well-known for increasing cAMP (cyclic adenosine monophoshpate) levels in human tissue, and cAMP works as a secondary messenger in the body, transporting biological signals between cells and hormones. cAMP stimulation is believed to be the main reason why forskolin is able to increase T-levels.

-The herbal extract so reliably boosts cAMP and testosterone levels in cell-culture studies that scientists often use it as a “positive control” to stimulate testosterone production in isolated testicular cells.
+The herbal extract so reliably boosts cAMP and testosterone levels in cell-culture studies that scientists often use it as a “positive control” to stimulate testosterone production in isolated testicular cells185.

-When forskolin was tested for its hormonal effects in humans, 12-weeks of forskolin at 250mg/day was able to increase testosterone levels by 33% when compared to placebo.
+When forskolin was tested for its hormonal effects in humans, 12-weeks of forskolin at 250mg/day was able to increase testosterone levels by 33% when compared to placebo186.